Jordansix/Semantic-html/README.md

 then deleted the class element with seon cause it was unnecessary. deleted to rest of what was in the h1 and only left the header.

-Some text in the header h1 was shaded different and so i fixed that aslo.
+Some text in the header h1 was shaded different and so i fixed that also.

 modified stlye sheet and addeded .benefit-brand img & .benefit-cost img to .benefit-lead to  make the code look cleaner instead of having all these seperated and taking up space"
 [main 7dab23d] modified stlye sheet and addeded .benefit-brand img & .benefit-cost img to .benefit-lead to  make the code look cleaner instead of having all these seperated and taking up space.